holidayextras/culture/split-test-policy.md

 ### Completing a test

-When you want to register the test as complete, most likely to indicate conversion then you can call the `complete` method.
+When you want to register the test as complete, most likely to indicate conversion, then you can call the `complete` method.

 ```javascript
 // complete the test